 You may hear this from an SSL Official if someone is on the verge of committing an act not in accordance with the spirit of our programs.
 It is simply a reminder for everyone to calm down, play the game, and keep it social!

 TAKE A BREAK:

 If a player is exhibiting overly aggressive or unsportsmanlike behavior or is otherwise posing an unnecessary risk to themselves or others, he or she may be directed to “take a break” by an SSL Official.
 This is designed to prevent a more serious violation of SSL policies that would result in disqualification.

 OVERLY COMPETITIVE PLAYERS:

 All SSL sports are intended to be recreational.
-Any player who is deemed to be excessively competitive and/or overly aggressive may be removed from competition at the discretion of any SSL official or gameday coordinator.
+Any player or team who is deemed to be excessively competitive and/or overly aggressive may be removed from competition at the discretion of any SSL Official or gameday coordinator.

 Some fields may have out of bounds areas.
 The umpire will declare these areas before the start of each game.
 If the ball enters one of these areas, the ball is dead and play will stop.
 Extra bases may be awarded depending on the particular field at the discretion of the umpire.

 Some fields may utilize boundary markers other than painted lines, such as cones.
 Umpires will note these if used, however general field measurements will remain the same.